May 26, 2018

 Shadbolt Centre for the Arts | 6450 Deer Lake Avenue

-For this series of mixed-media drawings on watercolour paper, Brian Grison has developed a project that is a commentary on the mental life of the student, with himself as the artist/student model.
-The appropriated image of a boy making a drawing is a stand-in for Grison, as well as the typical student, who is engaged in a practice similar to the process of making art.
+For this series of mixed-media drawings on watercolour paper, I developed a project that is a commentary on the mental life of the student.
+The appropriated image of a boy making a drawing is a stand-in for the typical student, who is engaged in a practice similar to the process of making art.

 The apparently random composition and deep layering of images is meant to create distractions from the drawing boy.
 It is also meant to represent the mental processes that interfere with the student/artist’s ability to concentrate.

-This two-part solo exhibition can be visited at both the Bob Prittie Library and the Shadbolt Centre for the Arts, satellite exhibition spaces of the Burnaby Art Gallery.
+This two-part solo exhibition took place at both the Bob Prittie Library and the Shadbolt Centre for the Arts, two satellite exhibition spaces of the Burnaby Art Gallery.